-I’ve only been on one cruise, so far, and that too almost 5 years ago – a perfect example of the saying “time flies”- but loved the experience so much that I cannot wait to go on the next one… whenever that will be.
+I’ve only been on one cruise, so far, and that too almost 5 years ago – a perfect example of the saying “time flies”- but loved the experience so much that I cannot wait to go on the next one… whenever and wherever that will be.

-My 12 day cruise in the Caribbean Sea had 8 Caribbean island stops and 4 sea days, giving me just the right amount of time to experience a different part of the world via a more leisurely mode of transportation.
+My 12-day cruise in the Caribbean Sea had 8 Caribbean island stops and 4 sea days, giving me just the right amount of time to experience a different part of the world via a more leisurely mode of transportation.

 So, here are Top 10 Tips that you should keep in mind while planning your first or second or third or… you get the idea, cruise vacation;

 It’s Huge! – Don’t get intimidated by the size of the ship.
 Give it time to sink in – talk about using the wrong word – and give it a couple of days before you are able to reach your destination on the ship in one go.
-Trust me, you are not alone, and are sure to find even seasoned cruisers searching for their cabin rooms during the first couple days.
-Don’t be afraid to ask around and keep a lookout for directional sign boards.
+Trust me, you are not alone, and are sure to find even seasoned cruisers searching for their cabin rooms during the first couple of days.
+Don’t be afraid to ask around and keep a lookout for directional signboards.

 Say Cheese! – There are bound to be plenty of “official” cruise-line photographers on the ship who are always ready and eager to take those perfect photographs for each and every occasion.

 I do recommend that you make the most of them and get yourself clicked as often as possible.
 However, do remember that you are under no pressure to purchase the photographs.
-If you don’t like them or maybe just have had enough, simply let it be, and don’t feel bad about not buying the photographs either.
+If you don’t like them or maybe just have had enough, let it be, and don’t feel bad about not buying the pictures either.

 Mingle – The whole idea of being “stuck” on a boat with close to a thousand passengers is that you make the most of it and learn about different cultures and places.

-I found that while eating, always make it point to sit on one of the bigger tables which usually leads to fellow cruisers joining you (or you can go sit with them if they are already on a big table with free seats).
+I found that while eating, always make it a point to sit on one of the bigger tables which usually leads to fellow cruisers joining you (or you can go sit with them if they are already on a big table with free seats).

 Some of the best conversations I had were with total strangers during lunch and dinner.
-You don’t even have to exchange numbers, or see each other again, but trust me you are bound to learn something new in those few minutes of your conversation.
+You don’t even have to exchange numbers or see each other again, but trust me you are bound to learn something new in those few minutes of your conversation.

 If you are not an early riser like me, you are bound to miss out on the sunrise, but then make it a point to be on the deck for some of the most amazing and beautiful sunsets you will witness in your life.
-The sky, the sun, and the sea have always something unique and different to offer visually, and making the most of that is part of enjoying the cruise.
+The sky, the sun, and the sea always have something unique and different to offer visually, and making the most of that is part of enjoying the cruise.

 Sea Legs – Remember sea-legs from above?
 The last tip for you would be to enjoy each and every experience that you go through on the ship.
-There is good chance that on the very first night you experience sea legs, which in other words means that you will walk like you would normally after having a few glasses of wine.
+There is a good chance that on the very first night you experience sea legs, which in other words means that you will walk like you would typically after having a few glasses of wine.
 I have to admit I was a bit anxious at first, but then it just became something fun as I moved along the ship trying to avoid bumping into people who in return were trying to avoid crashing into me.

 I’ve found cruising to be an excellent way of spending a vacation.
-Imagine a theme-park, a group bus tour – because you spend a day at a port normally -, and a hotel stay all rolled into one.
+Imagine a theme-park, a group bus tour – because you spend a day at a port usually -, and a hotel stay all rolled into one.
 There’s something for everyone and for all ages.
 So, if you have any reservations about being on the sea, it’s time to let go of them and enjoy a one of a kind experience.